shiecldk/ASUS-ZenBook-Pro-Duo-15-OLED-UX582-Hackintosh/README.md

 ## Credits
 - Apple for macOS
 - acidanthera for OpenCore and most kexts
 - atrslb for many things I couldn't achieve
 - gvkt for ScreenPad VoodooI2C fix
+- Qonfused for developing and maintaining the project
 - Rehabman
 - Many others